Polynomial-sized Semidefinite Representations of Derivative Relaxations of Spectrahedral Cones: Exploiting symmetry: relating and and their dual cones

 would follow from Lemma~\ref{lem:sym} once we know that the diagonal slice of $(\psdcone{n}{k})^*$ is $(\orthant{n}{k})^*$.
 This is a special case of the following result for which we give a direct proof. \begin{lemma} Suppose $C\subset \Sym^n$ is a convex cone that is invariant under orthogonal conjugation.
 Then

-\end{lemma} Note that if $C = \psdcone{n}{k}$ then the left hand side above is the diagonal slice of $(\psdcone{n}{k})^*$ and the right hand side is $(\orthant{n}{k})^*$. \begin{proof} We establish that for orthogonally invariant convex sets, diagonal projections and diagonal slices coincide, i.e.\

-The result then follows by conic duality, explicitly by applying Lemma~\ref{lem:dual-general} in Section~\ref{sec:duals} to pass to the dual cone on both sides.

-Clearly the diagonal slice of $C$ is contained in the diagonal projection of $C$.
-As such we only show the other inclusion.
-We use a useful averaging argument (see, e.g.,~\cite{miranda1994group} where the idea is attributed to Olkin).
-Let $X\in C$ be arbitrary and for every subset $I\subset\{1,2,\ldots,n\}$ let $\Delta_I$ denote the diagonal matrix with $\Delta_{ii} = 1$ if $i\in I$ and $\Delta_{ii} = -1$ otherwise.
-Clearly each of the $\Delta_{ii}$ are orthogonal.
-We can express $P_D(X)\in \Sym^n$, the projection of $X$ onto the subspace of diagonal matrices, as
+\end{lemma} Note that if $C = \psdcone{n}{k}$ then the left hand side of~\eqref{eq:dsliceprojdual} is the diagonal slice of $(\psdcone{n}{k})^*$ and the right hand side is $(\orthant{n}{k})^*$. \begin{proof} We use a description of the orthogonal projector onto the subspace of diagonal matrices as an average of orthogonal conjugations (see, e.g.,~\cite{miranda1994group} where the idea is attributed to Olkin).
+For every subset $I\subset\{1,2,\ldots,n\}$ let $\Delta_I$ denote the diagonal matrix with $[\Delta_{I}]_{ii} = 1$ if $i\in I$ and $[\Delta_I]_{ii} = -1$ otherwise.
+The $\Delta_{I}$ are all orthogonal and act on symmetric matrices by $X\mapsto \Delta_I X \Delta_I^T$.
+A symmetric matrix is fixed by the action of all the $\Delta_I$ if and only if it is diagonal.
+Hence $\diag(\diag(X))$, the orthogonal projection of a symmetric matrix $X$ onto the subspace of diagonal matrices (the fixed-point subspace), is given by averaging over the action of the $\Delta_I$, i.e.\